Philidor Docs

 If an adapter cannot resolve an exposure address, scoring falls back to strict unreviewed behavior:

-• asset score constrained to conservative low cap
+• asset score constrained to a conservative low cap

 8) Portfolio-Level Adjustments

-After per-exposure asset scoring, portfolio penalties are applied at vault level:
+After per-exposure asset scoring, portfolio penalties are applied at the vault level:

 • concentration penalty